Group of volunteers taking a photo of themselves.

 Please use this poster at your events.
 This will allow you to take photographs and video without asking for separate permission from each attendee.

 If anyone tells you they do not want to be photographed, please avoid taking pictures of them and check your photos afterwards, deleting any on which they appear.
 You may wish to give anyone who does not want their photograph taken a coloured sticker or badge, just to make it easy to identify them.
-If you're having photography at an event, you need to to fill in the details.

-If you need to obtain photography consent from individuals, you can use these consent forms for adults and children.
+If you need to obtain photography consent from individuals, you can use these consent forms for adults and children